NIFTy-PPL/J-UBIK/paper/paper.md

 On the other hand, it includes a set of instrument implementations.
 So far, three instrument implementations are accessible, i.e. Chandra, eROSITA pointings and JWST, and we expect this number to grow with the number of users, leading to a set of easily accessible inference algorithms for different instruments.
-Ultimately UBIK enables the user, through Bayesian statistics, not only to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal for a several data sets, but also to perform multi-instrument reconstructions.
+Ultimately J-UBIK enables the user, through Bayesian statistics, not only to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal for a several data sets, but also to perform multi-instrument reconstructions.